MrMarciaOng/w3a-safe-deployer/README.md

 ## Hosted Application

-You can access the hosted application at: [Safe Deployer](https://w3a-safe-deployer.vercel.app/)
+You can access the hosted application at: [Safe Smart Account Deployer](https://w3a-safe-deployer.vercel.app/)

 ![Dashboard](dashboard.png)
 ## Usage
 - Open the hosted application.
-- Click on the "Create Safe Transaction" button.
+- Click on the "Create Safe Smart account" button.
 - Enter the second wallet address in the pop-up modal.
 - Submit the form to create the Safe transaction.